IQTLabs/edgetech-object-ledger/README.md

   <p align="center">
-  This project manages a ledger of moving objects, such as aircraft or ships, that can be used for pointing a camera at the object.
+  This project manages a ledger of moving objects, such as aircraft or ships, that can be used for pointing a camera at the object, among other things.
   <br/>
   <br/>
   In more detail, the object ledger subscribes to MQTT message topics